c-vandenberg/aizynthfinder-project/expansion-policies/seq2seq-expansion-policy/src/README.md

   </p>
 </div>

-The investigation shows that, in genereal, **bidirectional encoders marginally outperform unidirectional encoders**, and the **introduction of reversed source inputs significantly boosts the performance of unidirectional encoders**.
+The investigation shows that, in general, **bidirectional encoders marginally outperform unidirectional encoders**, and the **introduction of reversed source inputs significantly boosts the performance of unidirectional encoders**.
 However, even with reversed inputs, **shallower bidirectional encoders remain competitive**, suggesting that bidirectionality provides **inherent advantages in capturing contextual information**.

-Noteably, their results **do not include a bidirectional 2-layer encoder with reversed source input**, nor a **bidirectional 4-layer encoder with and without reversed source input**.
+Notably, their results **do not include a bidirectional 2-layer encoder with reversed source input**, nor a **bidirectional 4-layer encoder with and without reversed source input**.
 This will be an **avenue for investigation in this project.**

 ### 4.1.5 Attention Mechanism